 The Nashville Area MPO is the federally-designated transportation planning agency for more than 3,000 square miles and more than 1.5 million people throughout Davidson, Maury, Robertson, Rutherford, Sumner, Williamson, and Wilson counties.

 Serving as a regional partnership among the United States Department of Transportation, Tennessee Department of Transportation, transit agencies, local elected leadership, local planning and public works directors, the business community, and citizens across the seven county planning area, the MPO leads in the development of the region's long-range transportation plan and short-range Transportation Improvement Program and contributes to ongoing conversations about issues such as land use, economic development, climate change and the environment, safety and security, and public health.

 The MPO has the authority to plan, prioritize, and select transportation projects for federal funding appropriated by the United States Congress through the United States Department of Transportation Federal Highway Administration and Federal Transit Administration; and is responsible to for ensuring the region is in compliance with federal planning requirements and national ambient air quality standards.

-The Nashville Area MPO staffed by the Greater Nashville Regional Council and its leadership is comprised of a Transportation Policy Board (TPB), a Technical Coordinating Committee (TCC), and professional staff.
+The Nashville Area MPO staffed by the Greater Nashville Regional Council and its leadership is comprised of a Transportation Policy Board (TPB), and a Technical Coordinating Committee (TCC).